What is FRACAS?

 3. Work Order Analysis

 Once again, you need accurate data to make a valid analysis.
 Check which failures happen more frequently (using the failure codes), completion notes, the work orders that take longer to resolve, what’s improving over time and what’s not.
-Work orders should be the first and most reliable source of information about failures, even though you can also check with technicians and ask for their feedback.
+Work orders should be the first and most reliable source of information about failures, and cmms software can help organize and analyze this data effectively, even though you can also check with technicians and ask for their feedback.

 4. Root Cause Analysis